ChatGPT is the most popular AI chatbot in the world, but despite what many believe, it isn’t the only option out there.

 - Sign-in required for "longer conversations"

-Just ensure you don’t bombard it with tons of questions at once, as it does deal well with this kind of informational overload and sometimes crashes – at least in our experience.
+Just ensure you don’t bombard it with tons of questions at once, as it does deal well with this kind of informational overload and sometimes crashes -=— at least in our limited experience.

-The best thing about Copilot for Bing is that it’s completely free to use and you don’t even need to make an account to use it.
-Simply open the Bing search engine in a new tab, click the Bing Chat logo on the right-hand side of the search bar, and then you’ll be all set.
+The best thing about Copilot is that it’s completely free to use, and you don’t need to make an account to use it.
+It might verify that you’re human, but that just takes a single click and you’re ready to go.

 - Free plan: Yes

-Perplexity AI is a relatively young AI startup founded by Andy Konwinski, Aravind Srinivas, Denis Yarats, and Johnny Ho, who are all former Google AI researchers.
-There’s a free version available, while Perplexity Pro retails at $20 per month or $200 per year and allows for image uploads.
+Perplexity AI is an AI startup founded by Andy Konwinski, Aravind Srinivas, Denis Yarats, and Johnny Ho, who are all former Google AI researchers.
+There’s a free version available, while Perplexity Enterprise Pro costs $40 per month.

 Pros: